 90-Minute Concurrent Sessions: This is the standard breakout session format.
 Concurrent sessions should be focused on topics and projects with a broad appeal and relevance to the conference theme.
 A panel should be composed of three to four presenters representing a variety of perspectives and organizations.
 Concurrent sessions may include a moderator and discussant.
 Roles can be indicated in the submission process.

 90-Minute Workshop: Held during the 90-minute time slots, workshops are instructional or informational in nature and are markedly different from a concurrent session.
-The workshop should be interactive and give participants the opportunities to practice to skills learned during the session and receive feedback from session organizers.
+The workshop should be interactive and give participants opportunities to practice skills learned during the session and receive feedback from session organizers.

 Five-Minute Flash Talk Format: Flash talks offer individuals the opportunity to have the stage to themselves for five minutes plus two minutes of Q&A (one presenter only per submission).
 Presenters are allowed one visual slide.
 Flash talks can be on any novel and inspiring topic relevant to those attending the NCSE Annual Conference.
 Talks should be dynamic and engaging, oriented toward a more public audience, and showcase good public communication skills.
 Flash talk submissions will be grouped into sessions by topic or cross-cutting theme, with short Q&As following each talk.